Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Go to the Ausländerbehörde

 Go to the correct *Ausländerbehörde*: [Friedrich-Krause-Ufer](https://maps.app.goo.gl/12kPWwFvb4F1tAVv9) or [Keplerstraße](https://maps.app.goo.gl/tLAzNTxsVW7eRJqi6). **Arrive early.** You need enough time to find the correct waiting room.
-If you are late, they might refuse to help you.
+If you are late, they might refuse to help you.[^24]

 **Print your appointment confirmation** and bring it.
 You need it to enter the *Ausländerbehörde*.[^3]